singhpri30/Workout-Tracker/README.md

 * [Deployed Project Links](#deployed-project-links)

 ## Project Description:
 For this assignment, you'll create a workout tracker.
 You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+This assignment will require you to create a Mongo database with a Mongoose schema and handle routes with Express.

 ## Project Features: